-[ NEW ] The Sonn Law Group is investigating the investment brokerage firm Oppenheimer & Co.
+[ UPDATE ] The Sonn Law Group is investigating the investment brokerage firm Oppenheimer & Co.
 Inc. Oppenheimer clients who were advised to invest in the alleged Horizon Private Equity III Ponzi scheme may be able to recover their losses by bringing a FINRA claim against Oppenheimer.
 If you are an Oppenheimer customer who was advised to invest with Horizon Private Equity, please contact us to discuss your options.

 In addition, many investors in Horizon Private Equity were solicited by brokers employed by Southport Capital, an investment adviser firm of whom John J. Woods is the President and majority owner.
 Here are several names of Southport brokers who are alleged to have solicited investments in Horizaon Private Equity, III: